FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 4. THE CHANCELLOR MANUSCRIPT (1977)

-TIME PERIOD: From shortly before J Edgar Hoover’s death in 1972 up until 1975.
+TIME PERIOD: From shortly before J Edgar Hoover’s death in 1972 up to early 1973.
 The novel’s “what if” premise depicts the 77 year old FBI Director’s death as a planned assassination to prevent the Nixon White House from getting ahold of Hoover’s legendary files.
 (That’s NOT a spoiler – all that is made clear in the novel’s opening pages.)

 Those files contain so much “raw meat” on powerful U.S. figures that we readers are told that whoever takes hold of said files will be able to rule the U.S. from behind the scenes by blackmailing the rich and the powerful.